 Responsibilities

-Volunteers are expected to participate in Council initiatives including but not limited to: reviewing and contributing feedback to action papers, assisting the APA Communications Division staff with monthly messaging campaigns, helping signal boost APA messaging and programming on social media, providing periodic physician review for pages on psychiatry.org, participating in APA's internal speaker's bureau, and more.
+Volunteers are expected to participate in Council initiatives including but not limited to: reviewing and contributing feedback to action papers, assisting APA Communications staff with monthly messaging campaigns, helping signal boost APA messaging and programming on social media, providing periodic physician review for pages on psychiatry.org, participating in APA's internal speaker's bureau, and more.